 What can nonprofit leaders learn from an artist who embraces the unknown and sees the fun in failure?
 Perhaps one valuable lesson is that creativity is not the exclusive domain of those who write, paint, sculpt or perform.
 Creativity is a uniquely human capability that is often sidelined to make room for analytical skills.
-Bruce Mau’s comments about the “inherent” creativity of human beings and the need to tap our creativity are themes explored by Hilary Austen, author of Artistry Unleashed and the featured keynote speaker at a Risk Management & Finance Summit for Nonprofits.
-For a sneak peak on the applicability of Austen’s research, check out the brand new edition of Risk Management Essentials and my article titled “How to Bring the Power of Intuition to the Discipline of Risk Management.”
+Bruce Mau’s comments about the “inherent” creativity of human beings and the need to tap our creativity are themes explored by Hilary Austen, author of Artistry Unleashed and the featured keynote speaker at a past Risk Summit.

 “To Err is Human” also features an interview with Brene Brown, author of “The Gifts of Imperfection: Let Go of Who You Think You’re Supposed to Be and Embrace Who You Are,” who shares her view that “We get addicted to the idea that if we show the world a perfect version of ourselves we’ll somehow be safer.”
 While listening to Brown describe how fear of imperfection stifles human contentment I thought about the intersection of fear and organizational well-being.
 Brown urges her readers to give themselves “permission to be imperfect” and embrace the complicated nature of being human.